When the Public Fiduciary Steps In

 The court shall appoint a public fiduciary for those persons or decedents' estates in need of guardianship, conservatorship or administration and for whom there is no person or corporation qualified and willing to act in that capacity.

-A.R.S. § 14-5602(A)The public fiduciary can also apply to become a designated payee of benefits under federal or state law and conduct investigations necessary to fulfill its responsibilities.
+A.R.S. § 14-5602(A)The public fiduciary can also apply to become a designated payee of benefits under federal or state law.
+They may conduct investigations needed to carry out their role.

 How Law Enforcement Fits In